 Your home will be grossly damaged by your renters.

 False.
 This is the number one fear of many vacation homeowners, but in reality it’s rare.
 If you take the time to properly screen your guests, extensive damage shouldn’t be a problem.
-(See the sidebar for a few helpful tips.)
+(Keep on reading for a few helpful tips.)

 You have to live nearby to look after your cabin.